sbt/sbt-web/README.md

     ------+ js

     + target
+    --+ web ............(assets-target)
-    --+ public .......(resourceManaged in Assets)
+    ----+ public .......(resourceManaged in Assets)
-    ----+ css
+    ------+ css
-    ----+ images
+    ------+ images
-    ----+ js
+    ------+ js
-    --+ public-test ..(resourceManaged in TestAssets)
+    ----+ public-test ..(resourceManaged in TestAssets)
-    ----+ css
+    ------+ css
-    ----+ images
+    ------+ images
+    ------+ js
-    ----+ js
+    ----+ stage ........(web-staging-directory)

 The plugin introduces the notion of `assets` to sbt.
 Assets are public resources that are intended for client-side consumption e.g. by a browser.
 This is also distinct from sbt's existing notion of `resources` as project resources are generally not made public by a web server.

 In sbt, asset source files are considered the source for plugins that process them.
 When they are processed any resultant files go into a `public` directory in the classpath.
-By configuration, Play apps serve static assets from the `public` directory on the classpath.
+By configuration, sbt-web apps serve static assets from the `public` directory on the classpath.
 For example a CoffeeScript plugin would use files from `unmanagedSources in Assets` and produce them to `resourceManaged in Assets`.

-All assets wether they need processing or are static in nature, will be copied to the resourceManaged destinations.
+All assets whether they need processing or are static in nature, will be copied to the resourceManaged destinations.

 Assets can be organized however desired within the `assets` directory.

-One last thing regarding the public and public-test folders.
-Any WebJar depended on by the project will be automatically extracted into these folders e.g. target/public/lib/jquery/jquery.js.
+One last thing regarding the public and public-test folders... any WebJar depended on by the project will be automatically extracted into these folders e.g. target/web/public/lib/jquery/jquery.js.
 In addition the public-test folder receives the contents of the public folder as well as test assets.
 This eases the support of test frameworks given that all files are locatable from one root.

+The "stage" directory is product of processing the asset pipeline and results in files prepared for deployment to a web server.

 Incremental Execution
 ---------------------